-Failure to comply with testing requirements may result in disciplinary action in accordance with relevant University policies up to and including unpaid leave or termination.
+Failure to comply with testing requirements may result in disciplinary action in accordance with relevant University policies.

 Students who do not complete pre-arrival testing will not be permitted to come to Grounds before the beginning of each semester and will be disenrolled.
 Students who miss their weekly testing requirement will face a series of escalating consequences.
 Students may also face additional sanctions including referral to the Judiciary Committee, termination of housing contract, registration blocks, and disenrollment and dismissal from the University.
 The applicable University refund schedule in tuition, housing charges, or any other University fees at the time of dismissal or disenrollment will apply.